 Animal memorials are an important part of what experts across the world - and in multiple academic disciplines - say is important for healthy coping with the grief over the loss of a beloved pet.
 Whether it’s a dog, cat, bird, or even a gold fish or a lizard, an animal can be a treasured member of any family, and, when it passes on, building an animal memorial can feel like the right thing to do; and, despite social pressures that may suggest otherwise, it is the right thing to do, many experts say.
-Here are a few tips and ideas for how and why you should not hesitate to build animal memorials for the treasured pets of your life.
+Here are a few tips and ideas for how and why you should not hesitate to build animal memorials for the treasured pets in your life.

 The first question to address is why animal memorials are a healthy idea.
 Experts from philosophy to psychology to veterinary medicine can be found to agree on this topic.
 When an animal that has become a pet dies, the emotional consequences can be just as devastating as if any other family member has died.
 (In fact, there have been many cases – particularly involving older people who have outlived their closest friends and family – in which a person has admitted that the death of a pet was probably even more painful than that of a human in his or her life.)
 So, as strange as it may seem to others in our society, it's important to acknowledge feelings of loss and grief over a pet with a very special animal memorial.
 Philosophers will have to admit that the question of whether animals have souls that go to heaven remains debatable and, so long as that's the case, it is certainly reasonable to feel a profound sense of loss over the death of a pet and to wish to acknowledge the pet's memory for the ages with an animal memorial.
 Psychologists, likewise, will warn that hiding or denying emotions is never healthy in any situation.
 So, despite all too common advice from lay people to “just get over” the death of a beloved animal, experts in the field of mental health will almost always say that a public animal memorial is just the thing that will unhinge the flood of emotions needed to bring about the all-important “closure” that a person often needs to cope adequately with grief.
 And, finally, veterinarians are not necessarily trained in the arts of the mind, but they know, from a practical point of view that the death of a pet can bring a terrible sadness to any family and that animal memorials almost always have a way of visibly easing the pain of those suffering from grief.